 Be wary that the signup bonus isn’t masking hidden fees.
 As my readers know, I detest fees.
 They are one of the top wealth killers — and one of the most overlooked aspects for investors.

-Perhaps the biggest kicker, though, is that some of these apps offer free stocks that aren’t all that valuable.
+Also, keep in mind that some of these apps offer free stocks that aren’t all that valuable.
 Many of the free stocks that you might get don’t even offer dividends, which are something that new investors may want to prioritize.

+Typically, customers have no say in the free stocks they receive during promotions.
 Of course, some free stocks can be valuable.
-This is how investment apps like to pull in consumers: by dangling the opportunity for large payouts.
+Remember, this is how investment apps like to pull in consumers: by dangling the opportunity for large payouts.

-For example, does the company offer a zero-commission trading platform, or do they charge fees for trades?
+For example, does the company offer a commission-free trading platform, or do they charge fees for trades?
 Are there account minimums to worry about?
-And does the platform offer access to the types of investment vehicles that you want to invest in?
-(For example, ETFs, index funds, or IRAs?)
+And does the platform offer access to the types of investment vehicles that you want (e.g. ETFs, index funds, or IRAs)?

 It’s important to think about what you are actually getting in terms of free stock shares in exchange for what you’re giving up.

 Just because a company is offering something for free, doesn’t necessarily mean you should take the deal.
 You should always question what you are getting in return and whether the offer is worth your time and your money.